kjhass/PublicKB/Disaster Recovery/SafeHaven-4-Create Checkpoint.md

   "contentIsHTML": false
 }}}
 ## Article Overview
-This article explains how to create a checkpoint using SafeHaven Console..
+This article explains how to create a checkpoint using SafeHaven Console.

 ### Create Checkpoint

-Right click on the Protection Group and then click on "Create Checkpoint" from the drop-down menu.
+Right click on the Protection Group and then click on **Create Checkpoint** from the drop-down menu.

 ![Create Checkpoint](../images/SH4.0/createcheckpoint.png)

-Once the checkpoint has been created, it can be viewed by clicking on "show history" under checkpoints window.
+Once the checkpoint has been created, it can be viewed by clicking on **show history** under the checkpoints window.